Answers to frequent questions… (availability of amenities subject to change)

 The Kitchen has all the basics, however, small appliances may change or disappear due to age.

-Closing the cabin windows during the heat of the day will help to avoid excess over-heating at night.
+Closing the cabin windows during the heat of the day will help to avoid excess over-cooking at night.
 Saskatchewan nights generallycool down, so opening the windows after the sun has gone down will help night sweats.
 There are two fans available in the hall to use on a first come first serve basis so if you don’t want to fight over them bring your own fan.

 Available for your outdoor entertainment… horseshoe pit, volleyball court/s, string golf (ladder ball), baseball bases (bring your own… balls, bats, gloves), shuffleboard (bring your own wax), and sand toys.